codemucker/govhack_2025/docs/project.md

 ## Conclusion

-The AU Red Tape Navigator represents a paradigm shift in how Australians interact with their government.
+The LegalEase represents a paradigm shift in how Australians interact with their government.
 By combining cutting-edge AI with comprehensive government data, we've created a platform that doesn't just provide information—it empowers action.

 Our solution directly addresses GovHack 2025's core challenges while delivering measurable social and economic impact.
 We're not just cutting through red tape; we're weaving it into a ladder that helps all Australians climb toward their goals.